 Collision events once per decade

-While these figures may at first glance seem comfortably large for any particular satellite, there are many satellites in orbit around the Earth.
+While this figure may at first glance seem comfortably large for any particular satellite, there are many satellites in orbit.
 "If you calculate the combined profile area of all satellites in orbit, you find that the average time between destructive collisions is about 10 years," says Klinkrad.

 Considering that even a single 10-cm debris collision event could wipe out a multi-million-Euro spacecraft or hit the (manned) ISS, a risk of even one impact per decade suddenly becomes very serious.